achan211/CSCI2720/README.txt

         (user)@(IP Address o the instance)

         For TA grading:
         The public is changed everytime when the lab session end.
 If you access our webiste later like after 14/5/2022 5 p.m, the IP address is not 34.234.73.30 anymore.
+Please generate a new one.

 Step 3: Git clone the project Or Download it from the blackboard submission if you are TA